 Manual Transfer Switch for the whole house must be operated with extreme caution since it is possible to lose power to the entire system if you aren’t careful.

 Unless you drill down into the nitty-gritty details of how these switches work (such as with some on/off toggle), it’s highly recommended that you leave this kind of operation up to a professional who is well-versed in its proper use.

 - Convenience – manual units are very simple to use.
 Just switch over the power source, and that’s it!
 No worrying about your house lights automatically switching on or having to control the generator manually.
 The process will be fully automated.

-- Flexibility – automatic transfer switches let you choose when you want electricity; on the other hand, manual switches do not give you that liberty.
+- Flexibility – automatic transfer switches let you choose when you want electricity; however, manual switches do not give you that liberty.

 - Cheap – manual transfer switches are a fraction of the price of automatic ones.
-If you don’t need to swap from one power source to another frequently – this could be a great option for you.
+If you don’t need to swap from one power source to another frequently – this could be a great option.

 A few models can even completely disconnect themselves from everything while their motor is running, which allows people to continue using power for things like refrigerators while they’re operating on backup power.